Two fall favorites combined into one delicious muffin. These Pumpkin Zucchini Muffins are perfect for the season.

 You don’t have to choose between pumpkin or zucchini – you can make these zucchini pumpkin muffins and get the best of both.
 These easy muffins are moist, deliciously spiced, and topped with a simple glaze for a sweet finishing touch.
 They are the best fall breakfast treat or afternoon snack.

 It’s an understatement to say I love these muffins.
-My dad made them once and added walnuts, which was a nice addition, but I felt it overwhelmed them a bit so I leave them out.
+My dad made them once and added walnuts, which was a nice addition, but I felt it overwhelmed them a bit, so I left them out.

-Instead, I top them with an easy glaze because it adds a touch of sweetness without being cloyingly sweet, not to mention it just looks stunning.
-Especially with a little pumpkin spice sprinkled on top.
+Instead, I top them with an easy glaze because it adds a touch of sweetness without being cloyingly sweet, not to mention it looks stunning, especially with a bit of pumpkin spice sprinkled on top.

 Muffin Ingredients